 Soft Bans Are Temporary and May Prevent You From Interacting with the Game

-Pokemon GO players have been noticing for a while that Niantic is “soft banning” (temporarily banning) players whose GPS action looks sketchy.
+Pokemon GO players have been noticing for a while that Niantic is “soft banning” (temporarily banning) players whose GPS action looks sketchy, such as if it appears that you’re moving too fast in the game.
 If there’s a possibility a player might be spoofing their GPS, then they may find themselves soft-banned.
 Although Niantic hasn’t officially commented on this, the circumstantial evidence seems pretty strong.

 You may be temporarily soft banned if you find that you can’t interact with elements in the game.
-For example, you may be soft banned if Pokestops spin but nothing happens and they remain blue, or if you throw a Pokeball at a Pokemon and it hits, but the Pokemon simply doesn’t respond.
+For example, you may be soft banned if Pokestops spin but nothing happens and they remain blue, if you can’t spin Pokestops at all, or if you throw a Pokeball at a Pokemon and it hits, but the Pokemon simply doesn’t respond.
 Players on Reddit have noted that this often happens if your GPS seems off, such as if it appears that you’re traveling too quickly and might be using a GPS spoofer.

 The soft ban is similar to a “speed lock” system that Ingress had set up, which applied anyone traveling faster than about 37 mph between events.
 If the distance between two actions required someone to travel faster than the “speed lock” speed, that second action would fail.

 On Reddit, Pe5xg1ft wrote that he got one of the temporary Pokemon GO bans when traveling on a plane:

 Was playing at the airport got on a 4 hour flight, logged back on once I landed and banned.
 The ban just prevented me from using pokestops and catching Pokemon, it lasted about an hour.”